logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/networking.md

 </p>

 Name the peering and select the virtual network used by your Hopsworks cluster.
-The virtual network is shown in the cluster details on Hopsworks.ai (see the next picture).
+The virtual network is shown in the cluster details on [managed.hopsworks.ai](https://managed.hopsworks.ai) (see the next picture).
 Ensure to press the copy button on the bottom of the page and save the value somewhere.
 Press *Add* and create the peering:

 <p align="center">